Wastewater Treatment and Compliance

 - Reaching out to homeowners and businesses through public education.

-The City performs routine inspections of the sewer system to identify defects in its system and sewer pipes from private homes and businesses.
+The city performs routine inspections of the sewer system to identify defects in its system and sewer pipes from private homes and businesses.
 Typical defects in sewer piping such as cracks, leaking joints, collapsed lines and/or missing cleanout caps, serve as points of entrance for inflow and infiltration.

 Property owners will be asked to repair defects identified as a result of sewer inspections.
-The City’s Sewer Lateral Grant Program and Sewer Lateral Assessment Program are simple and convenient ways for Bryan homeowners to offset the cost of repairing or replacing defects in their home’s sewer piping.
+The city’s Sewer Lateral Grant Program and Sewer Lateral Assessment Program are simple and convenient ways for Bryan homeowners to offset the cost of repairing or replacing defects in their home’s sewer piping.

 Contact us to learn more about these programs or actions you can take to prevent inflow and infiltration.